-The best forensic accountants are able to present financial issues in litigation so that they can be understood readily.
+The best forensic accountants are able to present financial issues in litigation so they can be understood readily.
 Attorneys, judges, and juries often lack an accounting or finance background, so being able to break down financial topics in a way that is easy to understand is essential for forensic accountants.
 The best expert witnesses are those who can relate to the judge and jury and who can make sense of even the most complex numbers.
 Continue reading

 In other divorce cases, it is much more complicated.
 Divorces involving self-employed individuals, rental properties, income-producing assets, or high-level executives with special perks and benefits are more difficult to evaluate.
 These are the cases in which more documentation must be evaluated, including the laundry list of documents in Appendix B and possibly other documents depending on the unique factors in the family law case.
 Continue reading

 As discussed in Chapter 2, the standard of living enjoyed by the spouses during a marriage is often one of the main factors in awarding spousal support and child support.
 One cannot determine the “reasonable need” of a spouse unless the actual expenses during the marriage are analyzed.
 The standard of living will be determined on the basis of historical expenditures, with some modifications or adjustments depending on local rules and/or the circumstances of the case.

 Finding hidden sources of income is important as it relates to spousal support.
 However, the discovery of income streams can also influence the division of assets.
-If one spouse has a larger income stream than previously disclosed, that spouse may have less need to receive assets divided during divorce.
+If one spouse has a larger income stream than previously disclosed, that spouse may not need as large a share of the assets divided during divorce.
 Clearly, the discovery of hidden income can significantly impact the financial outcome of a divorce or child support action.

 Hidden assets can impact both the property division and the award of support payments.
-Assets hidden by one spouse deprive the other spouse of a share of them.
-If the hidden assets include income-producing assets such as a business venture or an investment portfolio, the spouse receiving support may receive a lesser amount of support than he or she is entitled to.
-Some of the most common personal and business assets hidden during a family law case include
+Assets hidden by one spouse deprive the other spouse of his or her share.
+If the hidden assets include income-producing assets such as a business venture or an investment portfolio, the spouse receiving support could receive a lesser amount of support to which he or she is entitled.